Farnham's Freehold: Plot

 Grace, whose sanity has been challenged by all these events, demands that Barbara be forced from the group or she will leave.
 Duke convinces Hugh that he will go with Grace to ensure her safety, but before they can leave, a large aircraft appears overhead.
 The group is taken captive by blacks, but is spared execution when Joe intervenes by conversation with their captors' leader in French.

 The group finds that it has not been transported to another world, but instead is in the distant future of their own world.
 A decadent but technologically advanced black culture keeps either uneducated or castrated white people as slaves.
+Sexual slavery and cannibalism are widespread and generally accepted.
+Adolescent girls are sexually exploited as "bedwarmers" by their owners.
+Other children are bred on ranches for consumption and slaughtered during puberty (when their flesh is considered particularly tasty) or sometimes earlier.

 Each of the characters adapts to the sudden change in black/white roles in different ways.
-In the end, Hugh and Barbara reject the new era of slavery they find themselves in and attempt to escape, but are captured.
+In the end, Hugh and Barbara reject the new era of slavery; they attempt to escape, but are captured.
 Rather than execute them, Ponse, "Lord Protector" of the house to which they have been enslaved, asks them to volunteer for a time-travel experiment that will send them back to their own time.

 They return just prior to the original nuclear attack, and flee in Barbara's car.
 As they drive they realize that while Barbara had driven a car with an automatic transmission, this car—the same car in every other respect—has a manual transmission, and Farnham deduces that the time-travel experiment worked but sent them into an alternate universe.